Sex in advertising: Ineffective use

 There are some studies that contradict the theory that sex is an effective tool for improving finances and gathering attention.
 A study from 2009 found that there was a negative correlation between nudity and sexuality in movies, and box office performance and critical acclaim.
 A 2005 research by MediaAnalyzer has found that less than 10% of men recalled the brand of sexual ads, compared to more than 19% of non sexual ads; a similar result was found in women (10.8% vs. 22.3%).
-It is hypothesized by that survey, that this is a result of a general numbing caused by over use of sexual stimuli in advertising.
+It is hypothesized by that survey, that this is a result of a general numbing caused by overuse of sexual stimuli in advertising.

 In another experimental study conducted on 324 undergraduate college students, Brad Bushman, professor and Chair of Mass Communication at Ohio State University, examined brand recall for neutral, sexual or violent commercials embedded in neutral, sexual or violent TV programs.
 He found that brand recall was higher for participants who saw neutral TV programs and neutral commercials versus those who saw sexual or violent commercials embedded in sexual or violent TV programs.
 Other studies have found that sex in television is extremely overrated and does not sell products in ads.
-Unless sex is related to the product (such as beauty, health or hygiene products) there is not clear effect.
+Unless sex is related to the product (such as beauty, health or hygiene products), there is no clear effect.

 Using sex may attract one market demographic while repelling another at the same time.
 The overt use of sexuality to promote breast cancer awareness, through fundraising campaigns like "I Love Boobies" and "Save the Ta-tas", is effective at reaching younger women, who are at low risk of developing breast cancer, but angers and offends some breast cancer survivors and older women, who are at higher risk of developing breast cancer.

+In addition, sexually objectified content fails to achieve its goal of brand recall, a 2020 study by Vargas & Mensa shows.
+Despite the use of sex in marketing to influence men, the 2020 Vargas & Mensa study highlights that young women are more influenced; thus, the approach can be ineffective when directed towards male products.